-Connell House, situated at 128 Connell Street, Woodstock, is a Greek Revival edifice, built in 1839, as the residence of the Honorable Charles Connell (1810-1873).
-The house is reputed to be an exact replica of a house Mr. Connell had seen in the Hudson Valley, New York.
-A prosperous merchant and timber dealer, Mr. Connell filled his home with quality furnishings, and here, he and his wife, the former Ann Fisher, raised their family.
+Connell House, located at 128 Connell Street in Woodstock, is a Greek Revival architectural masterpiece, constructed in 1839 as the home of the Honorable Charles Connell (1810-1873).
+The design of the house is believed to be an exact replica of a residence Mr. Connell had admired in the Hudson Valley, New York.
+As a successful merchant and timber dealer, Mr. Connell filled his home with fine furnishings, where he and his wife, Ann Fisher, raised their family.

-“During the week His Excellency has every day entertained in his never failing hospitable manner the principal inhabitants of the neighbourhood and officers of the garrison; and on Thursday held a Levee at his temporary headquarters at Mr. Connell’s, at which it was gratifying to see Major Kirby and two other American Officers from the garrison at Houlton.”
+“Throughout the week, His Excellency has hospitably entertained the leading residents of the area and garrison officers daily; on Thursday, he held a Levee at his temporary headquarters at Mr. Connell’s, where it was delightful to see Major Kirby and two other American Officers from the Houlton garrison.”

-A smaller dwelling on the grounds, a saltbox structure, may have served as a workshop, or perhaps a residence for the master builder.
-It was merged into the main house as the beginning of the West Wing.
-That wing can be seen in the undated photograph of the Connell greenhouse and garden, below.
+A smaller saltbox-style building on the property may have functioned as a workshop or potentially as a home for the head builder.
+This structure was later integrated into the main house, forming the West Wing.
+The wing can be seen in an undated photograph of the Connell greenhouse and garden provided below.

-Charles Connell died in 1873.
-His wife, Anne, died in 1895.
-The two eldest daughters, Ella and Alice, remained single while their mother lived, marrying in 1896 and 1897 respectively.
-Thereafter, the house suffered a variety of alterations and passed through a series of owners.
-It was converted to a double tenement circa 1898, when the east wing was added.
-The west half of the house was occupied by Fred B. Greene of the Maritime Pure Food Company, while Frank C. Denison, the United States consul, lived for a time in the east section.
-The house was further subdivided into three apartments circa 1920, with a fourth apartment created about 1960.
-These modifications included opening a new entrance on the south (Connell Street) side; a second stairway leading to the second floor, and kitchen and bathroom facilities in each unit.
+Charles Connell passed away in 1873, followed by his wife, Anne, in 1895.
+Their two eldest daughters, Ella and Alice, remained unmarried until their mother’s passing, with both of them getting married in 1896 and 1897 respectively.
+After that, the house underwent numerous changes and switched ownership several times.
+Around 1898, it was transformed into a double tenement with the addition of the east wing.
+Fred B. Greene from the Maritime Pure Food Company occupied the west half, while Frank C. Denison, a United States consul, resided in the east section for some time.
+By 1920, the house was further divided into three apartments, with a fourth apartment added around 1960.
+These alterations included a new entrance on the south (Connell Street) side, an additional stairway to the second floor, and kitchen and bathroom facilities in each unit.

-Connell House was purchased by the Historical Society in May of 1975, which perhaps spared the building from demolition.
-A year later, Connell House was declared a National Historic Site, although the plaque bearing that designation was not installed until 1979.
-The house has served as the headquarters of the Historical Society, providing office space and room to house both the document archives and artefact collections.
+In May 1975, the Historical Society acquired Connell House, likely saving it from demolition.
+The following year, the house was designated a National Historic Site, although the plaque commemorating this recognition was not installed until 1979.
+Since then, Connell House has served as the Historical Society’s headquarters, offering office space and room to store both document archives and artifact collections.